 - Ipconfig /renew

-That’s all close command prompt and restart your PC, Check if this helps to fix the problem.
+That’s all close the command prompt and restart your PC, Check if this helps to fix the problem.

 Reinstall your Network driver

-- Expend network adapter, Right click on installed network adapter select update driver,
+- Expend network adapter, Right-click on installed network adapter select update driver,

-- Click Search automatically for updated driver software and follow on screen instructions.
+- Click Search automatically for updated driver software and follow on-screen instructions.

 - Open device manager,

-- Expand network adapters, right click on your active network adapter driver and select uninstall.
+- Expand network adapters, right-click on your active network adapter driver and select uninstall.